-4. An overland flood route for a 100-year storm frequency shall be provided and shown on the plans.
-A minimum freeboard of six inches shall be provided from any building's exterior finished grade (brick ledge) to the 100 year flood elevation.

-- 5. In Manning's formula, n = 0.013, shall be used. - 6.
-Minimum design velocity shall be 2.5 feet per second and maximum design velocity shall be 10 feet per second, with the pipe flowing full. - 7.
+- An overland route for a 100-year frequency storm shall be provided and shown on the plans.
+A minimum freeboard of six inches shall be provided from any building's exterior finished grade (brick ledge) to the 100-year storm flow elevation. - 3.
+In Manning's formula, n = 0.013, shall be used. - 4.
+Minimum design velocity shall be 2.5 feet per second and maximum design velocity shall be 10 feet per second, with the pipe flowing full. - 5.
 Allowable pipe slopes:

-Pipe Diameter (in) Minimum Slope (ft/100 ft)
+Pipe Diameter (in) Minimum % Slope (ft/100 ft)

+(11)

 12 0.32

 15 0.24

 18 0.18

 21 0.14

 24 0.12

 27 0.10

 30 0.09

 36 0.08

 42 0.06

 48 0.05

 54 0.04

 60 0.04

-- 8. For changes in pipe size, the maximum flow velocity for full pipe flow shall be maintained by continuity of the 0.80 diameter depth above invert. - 9.
-For changes in direction, a drop of 0.10 feet in the downstream sewer invert shall be provided for direction changes of 30 degrees or greater to compensate for velocity head loss of the incoming flow. - 10.
-All catch basin and inlet leads shall be laid on a minimum slope of 1%. - 11.
-Wherever differences in manhole pipe invert elevations exceed two (2) feet, a two (2) foot sump shall be provided to prevent channel erosion.

-C. SEWER PIPE
+- 6. For changes in pipe size, the maximum flow velocity for full pipe flow shall be maintained by continuity of the 0.80 diameter depth above invert. - 7.
+For changes in direction, a drop of 0.10 feet in the downstream sewer invert shall be provided for direction changes of 30 degrees or greater to compensate for velocity head loss of the incoming flow. - 8.
+All catch basin and inlet leads shall be laid on a minimum slope of 1%. - 9.
+Wherever differences in manhole pipe invert elevations exceed two (2) feet, a two-foot (2') sump shall be provided to prevent channel erosion. - C. SEWER PIPE - 1.
+Size - a.
+The minimum pipe size for storm sewers, catch basin leads and inlet leads shall be 12 inches in inside diameter. - b.
+Rear yard under drain system with no inlets: 8 inch inside diameter perforated plastic pipe. - 2.
+Location - a.
+Storm sewer shall have a minimum of four (4) feet of cover unless approved by the Township Engineer.

-1. Size

-Storm Sewer:

-- 1. The minimum pipe size for storm sewers, catch basin leads and inlet leads shall be 12 inches in diameter. - 2.
-Rear yard under drain system with no inlets: 8" perforated plastic pipe.

-2. Location

-- Storm sewer shall have a minimum of four (4) feet of cover unless approved by the Township Engineer. - Storm sewers shall generally be located on the opposite sides of streets from water mains.
-Storm sewers shall be located ten feet from the right-ofway line in the public right-of-way. - c.
-A minimum ten feet horizontal separation is required between storm sewer and water mains.

-3. Special Backfill Requirements:

-- a.
-Granular material meeting the requirements for MDOT Granular Material, Class II, compacted to 95% maximum density, shall be required for full depth backfill of trenches under existing or proposed road surfaces, pavements, curbs, driveways, parking areas, and sidewalks, and where the storm sewer is within a one-on-one influence of the edge of existing or proposed pavements.
-An independent laboratory shall perform compaction testing. - Storm sewer leads shall have compacted granular backfill within the entire street right-of-way where sidewalks are required.
-Compacted granular backfill shall be provided between all utility crossings.
+- b.
+Storm sewers shall generally be located on the opposite sides of streets from water mains.
+Storm sewers shall be located ten feet from the right-of-way line in the public right-of-way. - c.
+A minimum ten feet horizontal separation is required between storm sewer and water mains. - 3.
+Storm sewer within paved areas shall meet H-20 loading specifications. - D. SPECIAL BACKFILL REQUIREMENTS: - 1.
+Sand meeting the requirements for MDOT Granular Material, Class II shall be required for full depth backfill of trenches, above pipe bedding, where the pipe is under or within a one-on-one influence of, or the trench is within three feet of, existing or proposed roads, pavements, curbs, driveways, parking areas, and sidewalks. - 2.
+Compacted granular backfill shall be provided between all utility crossings to the top of the higher utility. - 3.
+Leads shall have compacted granular backfill within the entire street right-of-way where sidewalks are required. - 4.
+Special backfill shall be placed in maximum lifts of twelve (12) inches and compacted to 95% of maximum dry density.
+Compaction results will be determined by Modified Proctor Test, ASTM Designation D-1557.
+An independent laboratory shall perform compaction testing.

-D. MANHOLES
+E. MANHOLES